Best Oregon Photography Locations

 Bandon

-The area near Bandon down to Port Orford is full of photographic opportunities like scenic beaches, whales near the shore and lighthouses.
+The area near Bandon down to Port Orford is full of photographic opportunities like scenic beaches, whales near the shore, and lighthouses.
+The Coquille River Lighthouse is a draw for many visitors and photographers.

 But just as impressive are the subjects along the beach near Face Rock State Park.
 You’ll find the popular Face Rock and Merlin’s Hat.
 There’s also Blacklock Point, tide pools and the iconic labyrinths.